deykriti/Post-COVID-Food-Cooking-Trends-Among-PEOPLE-Brand-Consumers/README.md

 - Key variables: Cooking frequency, skill improvement, experimentation, content engagement

 **2. Data Preparation**
-- Extracted data tables from PDF to Excel
+- Data was provided in **Excel format**, already structured into tables for each question
-- Structured responses by demographics (Age, Parent Status, etc.)
+- Cleaned and reformatted data for consistency across demographic variables (Age, Parent Status, Ethnicity, Relationship to PEOPLE)
-- Created calculated fields (% cooking daily, % skill improvement, etc.)
+- Created additional computed metrics:
+  - % cooking more or less since COVID
+  - % reporting improved skills or new techniques
+  - % engaging with PEOPLE food content

 **3. Tools Used**
 | Tool | Purpose |